 Is it a Scone or a Biscuit

-The difference between a traditional English scone and an American style biscuit is simple.
-Traditional English scones are enriched with eggs while American style biscuits are not.
-With the addition of egg, the English Scone will rise a bit more than its American counterpart.
+The difference between a traditional English scone and an American-style biscuit is simple.
+Traditional English scones are enriched with eggs, while American-style biscuits are not.
+With the addition of egg, the English Scone will rise slightly more than its American counterpart.

 Whether it’s a scone or a biscuit, both are versatile.
-While typically served with homemade clotted cream and strawberry preserves, both are equally delicious with a good quality butter.
-However, I’ve often served American style biscuits with ham and cheese or as the foundation for breakfast sandwiches.
+While typically served with homemade clotted cream and strawberry preserves, both are equally delicious with good-quality butter.
+However, I’ve often served American-style biscuits with ham and cheese as the foundation for breakfast sandwiches.
 Traditional English Scones can pull double duty as well.
-They are addictive and thankfully, easy to make.
+They are addictive and, thankfully, easy to make.

-Many traditional English recipes call for cream flour which is very similar to Bisquick in the United States.
+Many traditional English recipes call for cream flour, similar to Bisquick in the United States.
 Cream flour is a premix of plain flour and self-rising leaveners.
-My mother made traditional English scones for her restaurant, adding plump raisins or currants common in many of the variations found in the UK.
+My mother made traditional English scones for her restaurant, adding plump raisins or currants, which are common in many variations in the UK.

-This recipe is basic, but adding raisins, sultanas, or red or black currants is a great option.
+This recipe is essential, but adding raisins, sultanas, or red or black currants is an excellent option.
 Rumor has it that this is the same scone recipe used at Buckingham Palace, which is all the provenance it needs.
-If this recipe is fit for the Queen, then who am I to argue?
+If this recipe fits the Queen, then who am I to argue?

 Tea pairing: Lavender Earl Grey, Twinings Pure Rooibos Red